 The Firm does not conduct proprietary trading for its own accounts and generally does not invest in the same securities that are recommended to clients, however, the Firm's assets may be held in U.S. Treasuries, U.S. Treasury funds, or money market funds.
-We also make de minimis investments in our SIFs to satisfy requirements of an investment vehicle's legal or tax structure.
+We also make de minimis investments in our SIFs to satisfy requirements of an investment vehicle's legal or tax structure and may commit its own capital and invest alongside a client depending on the nature of the client and the investment mandate (refer to Item 5 for more information).